 This sounds really great, but I oftentimes hear, and see from people, that they have a desire to get involved with something, but they just don’t know how or where to look.
 How are you supposed to find what sets your heart on fire and is the right cause, or causes, for you?

-The best place to start is Giving Circles.
+One of the best places to start is called a Giving Circle.

 Before I dive in, I just want to express that this is by NO MEANS my idea!
 I’m just the messenger!